Get estimate

 User Interaction and Target Audience Is meant to be used internally Shows the user how the product will look like.
 The target audiences are usually the stakeholders Gives a user an opportunity to test a product.
 The target audience is a pre-selected group of potential customers

-Main Purpose To identify a technical feasibility of the idea To visualize a product and show it to stakeholders To provide a short-form functional version of the product that can be launched on the market
+Main Purpose To identify the technical feasibility of the idea To visualize a product and show it to stakeholders To provide a short-form functional version of the product that can be launched on the market

 Technical Resources Investment Needs some investment Needs a minimum investment of technical resources Needs relatively high technical resources investment

-Cost-Effectiveness Allows to get an internal funding with a small budget Needs a minimum budget Needs an estimated budget and allows to find an investor
+Cost-Effectiveness Allows to get internal funding with a small budget Needs a minimum budget Needs an estimated budget and allows to find an investor

-Further Use Can be used for an MVP development If it includes UI design, can be used in development Can be extended to the full version of the product
+Further Use Can be used for an MVP development If it includes UI design, it can be used in development Can be extended to the full version of the product

 Cheatsheet